tralph3/conner/README.md

   command they are declared in only.
 Must be a list.
 - `:hook` Function called with no arguments just before running the command.
+- `:silent` If non-nil, Conner will prevent the creation of new windows, running the command in the background instead.

 Note that `:name`, `:command`, and `:type` are the only keys that must be defined.
 The rest are optional.
 If you wish to not provide a value,